 Stephanos has always taken a keen interest in politics, and from the age of 16 was elected as the youth representative for Enfield Southgate Conservative branch.
 This was the first step in his political journey, and today he is a Councillor representative for the north London area of Southgate, being the youngest elected in the London Borough of Enfield aged 21.

-Stephanos is also Chairman of the Conservative Friends of Greece group, which is the Conservative Party group that promotes better bi-lateral relations between the UK and the Hellenic Republic.
+Stephanos is also Chairman of the Conservative Friends of Greece group, which is the Conservative Party group that promotes better bi-lateral relations between the UK and the Greece.

-Stephanos is also a Governor for Walker Primary School, a local school in his ward.
-With this role he tries to raise the community profile of the school by getting them more involved with events in the wider Southgate area.
+Stephanos was also a Governor for Walker Primary School, a local school in his ward.